kayceesrk/kayceesrk.github.io/_posts/2026-05-08-capsules-in-oxcaml.md

   -> 'a @ once unique
 ```

-Three different mode axes are doing real work in this signature.
+Three different things in this signature are doing real work.

 - **Brand `'k`**: the password's brand matches the mutex's brand.
 A
   password from a *different* mutex (different `$k1`) cannot unwrap